kjerniga/capitalone.github.io/_posts/2016-05-13-capital-one-at-oscon-2016.md

 Learn more about Capital One’s commitment to open source at [O’Reilly’s Open Source Convention](http://conferences.oreilly.com/oscon/open-source-us).

-Be sure to follow [@CapitalOneDevEx](https://twitter.com/CapitalOneDevEx) and [#OSCON](https://twitter.com/search?q=%23OSCON&src=typd) on Twitter & check out all they have to offer at OSCON and beyond.
+Be sure to check out our [open source projects](http://www.capitalone.io/open-source/), follow [@CapitalOneDevEx](https://twitter.com/CapitalOneDevEx) and [#OSCON](https://twitter.com/search?q=%23OSCON&src=typd) on Twitter & check out all they have to offer at OSCON and beyond.
 Start changing your expectations for what a bank can be, and stay tuned for more exciting announcements to come!